Coinsilium Group Limited: Forza! Bitcoin Treasury Update

 Important Notice

-Coinsilium Group Limited (the Company) holds part of its reserves in Bitcoin through its wholly owned Gibraltar-based subsidiary, Forza (Gibraltar) Limited ("Forza"), which is responsible for managing Coinsilium Group's Bitcoin Treasury.
+Coinsilium Group Limited ("Coinsilium" or "the Company") holds part of its reserves in Bitcoin through its wholly owned Gibraltar-based subsidiary, Forza (Gibraltar) Limited ("Forza"), which is responsible for managing the Company's Bitcoin treasury.

 The decision to allocate capital into Bitcoin, facilitated through the Company's dedicated treasury management structure, Forza, reflects a strategic view of Bitcoin as a long-term reserve asset.
 This approach is underpinned by over a decade of experience operating in the digital asset sector.
 The Company is aware of the particular risks Bitcoin presents to its financial position, which include but are not limited to: